 At Ash Green, we believe that teaching and learning in Science should stimulate and excite children’s curiosity about the world around them.
 It provides first hand experiences and support for children to develop enquiring minds, learning how to question and discuss science through collaboration.
 Starting from the views already held, children are given the opportunity to have their views challenged, to change their views and ultimately improve their understanding.
 A planned range of practical experiences set in meaningful contexts helps to develop a range of investigative skills and allows children to take risks and learn from their mistakes, developing them into independent learners.

-We teach Science weekly and follow the National Curriculum Programme of Study.
-We also run an after-school Science club and have an annual Science week to raise the profile of Science across school.
+At Ash Green, we follow the National Curriculum Programme of Study and we also run an after-school Science club and have an annual Science week to raise the profile of Science across school.